rhansen/unlock-cryptroot/README.md

   1. Boot the target machine
   2. Install dropbear into the initramfs:
        * For 16.04 (Xenial): `sudo apt-get install dropbear-initramfs`
-       * For 15.10 (Wily) and older: `sudo apt-get install dropbear`
+       * For 14.04 (Trusty) and older: `sudo apt-get install dropbear`
-  3. If you are running 15.10 (Wily) or older, or if you are running 16.04 (Xenial) and you wish to use a non-default IP address or device, set the [`ip=` kernel boot parameter](https://www.kernel.org/doc/Documentation/filesystems/nfs/nfsroot.txt):
+  3. If you are running 14.04 (Trusty) or older, or if you are running 16.04 (Xenial) and you wish to use a non-default IP address or device, set the [`ip=` kernel boot parameter](https://www.kernel.org/doc/Documentation/filesystems/nfs/nfsroot.txt):